Princeton-CDH/cdh-ansible/docs/applications/cdhweb.md

 ## Deploying via Ansible Tower

 The recommended way to deploy CDH Web is through the [Ansible Tower web interface](https://ansible-tower.princeton.edu/#/home).
 No command-line access or local setup is required.
+The steps below are based on the [Deployment Guide](../deployment-guide.md), which also covers command-line deployment if needed.

 **⚠️ Note:** We don't deploy to production on Friday afternoons.